philamp/jellygrail/README.md

 - Check **🚀 First and daily Usage** section above
 - only last 2500 real-debrid torrents are backuped.
 - **Some current limitations related to multi-threading in BindFS makes it impossible to enable it without issues.
 So, multi-access to same or different files through BindFS is not efficient (for instance: watching a movie while a scanning service is running has bad performance).**
-- ⚠️ If you restart your system, the docker container was maybe restarted but the rshared folder ``./Video_Library/`` was not prepared so you have to run ``./RESTART.SH`` to fix it.
+- ⚠️ If you've restarted your system, the docker container was maybe restarted but the rshared mount of folder ``./Video_Library/`` was not made so you have to run ``./RESTART.SH`` to fix it.
 - JELLYFIN_FFmpeg__analyzeduration reduced to 4 seconds to be light on Real-Debrid requests and rclone cache.
 On some video files ffprobe report might be uncomplete.
 TODO: reconsider an increase of JELLYFIN_FFmpeg__analyzeduration.
 - You can add other rclone remote mount points (with your favorite cloud provider) by following the same structure as the provided example used for real_debrid in ``./mounts/`` folder provided but:
     - Follow this convention: